Tournament History & Overview

 After the initial two years, then Portsmouth Country Club (PCC) Golf Pro, Tony Loch had always talked about the idea of a Seacoast Amateur event with John Bottomley, a member of Abenaqui Country Club.
 Together they gathered a group that included Champ Allard, Glenn Guillemette, Walt Jackson, and Mike Miller.
 These individuals talked about expanding the tournament to 54 holes and incorporating area courses to host the event.
 At this time Abenaqui Country Club, Wentworth By The Sea (WTBS) Country Club, and PCC joined Rochester Country Club (RCC) in the host rotation.
 Cochecho Country Club (CCC) Pease Golf Club and York Golf and Tennis eventually joined to host the tournament.

 The Ledges joined the rotation in 2001.
 Breakfast Hill Golf Club joined the rotation in 2006.
-The Links at Outlook Golf Course and The Oaks Golf Links join in 2007, and after the Gold Club of New England established itself it was added in 2012 hosting its first round.
+The Links at Outlook Golf Course and The Oaks Golf Links join in 2007, and after the Golf Club of New England established itself it was added in 2012 hosting its first round.
 This brings a total of twelve (12) local seacoast golf courses that will host this prestigious event.

 A large reason for the success of this tournament was the need for a major sponsor and Fosters Daily Democrat has been there since the inception and continues to support the tournament.
 Additional funds were needed which generated the selling of “Scoreboard Sponsorships”.
 The “Scoreboard Sponsorships” are funded by each host course.
 This year a total of six (6) sponsors along with each host club have created the necessary funds to run the tournament.